Katuba Community School, 2015

 Unemployed men and women from Katuba were selected to join our training programme.
 The trainees learned on site and earned a nationally recognised building certificate if they pass their exams.

-The whole community benefited from the new building and clean water supply.
+The whole community of 1000 people benefited from the new building and clean water supply.
 This saves the community time and allows other sectors of the communal economy to flourish.